 Estonia is located in the North of Europe, to the South of Finland.
 The climate here is relatively cold and chilly in winter and nice and warm in summer.
-For locals it is all about waiting for a seasons to change – when it is cold, we are waiting for summer and the same happens in summer.
-Surprisingly though locals have found many fun ways to cope with cold and have fun winter activities.
+For locals it is all about waiting for a seasons to change – when it is cold, we are waiting for summer and vice versa.
+Surprisingly, locals have found many fun ways to cope with cold and have fun winter activities.
 Here is our guide for Best winter activities in Estonia ad how to cope with winter blues.

 Estonians have made themselves comfortable with snow.
 There are several different options how to spend a day in the winter months.
 One of the coolest things to do is to visit one of the winter parks.
 There is no shortage of small slopes all across Estonia.
 I have made a full overview all most popular options in this blog post – Skiing and snowboarding in Estonia – your full guide.
 One of the largest and best ones is Kiviõli Adventure park.
 This newly built winter park offers all kind of services related to winter sports – snowboarding/mountain ski rental, elevators to the top and artificial snow machines.
-This centre also has a hostel and café.
+This center also has a hostel and café.
 It is a great place to spend a day and enjoy riding considering that Estonia does not have any mountains.

 Snowmobile and dog sledge safaris

 This is not a complete list – people do all kind of things in winter – play snowballs, build snowmen, spend a day skiing in the forest or just take a walk in the woods.
 The nature in winter is very different – the air is clear and transparent, you can virtually see for miles.
 Visiting Estonian national parks and bogs (like Viru Bog) is also extremely popular, some people even take ice skating trips on frozen bogs!
 Sadly, there is very little sunshine during winter.
 That’s why we, Estonians, like to keep ourselves busy in order to not get depressed over bad weather and endless darkness.